LouisACR/lifesomme/README.md

-# lifesomme
+# LifeSomme - a Lifesum clone
-A LifeSum clone made with NextJS, Supabase, TailwindCSS
+A Lifesum clone made with NextJS, Supabase, TailwindCSS in under 2 weeks.